 Louise Wilkinson studied medieval history at King’s College London under Professor David Carpenter and Professor Dame Jinty Nelson, gaining her doctorate there in 1999.
 After spending four and a half fruitful and immensely enjoyable years working at The National Archives (U.K.) as a research fellow on the Completing the Calendar of Patent Rolls (Elizabeth I) Project, the Department of History and American Studies at Canterbury Christ Church University offered her a home.
-Since joining the Department in 2004, she has published several books on medieval women and the family, and her current research focuses on the involvement of aristocratic and royal women in thirteenth-century political life.
+Since joining the Department in 2004, she has published several books on medieval women and the family, and her current research focuses on the contribution made by aristocratic and royal women to thirteenth-century politics, culture and society in the reigns of King John (d.
+1216), King Henry III (d.
+1272) and King Edward I (d.
+1307).
 Louise is also passionate about medieval documents, a legacy of her days at The National Archives.

 In her free time, she enjoys spending time with her daughters, building sandcastles at Joss Bay and Minnis Bay, and trying to find somewhere to store all the books that she buys and all the guitars that her husband collects.
 Her favourite places to visit in Kent are Canterbury Cathedral and Dover Castle.